FIP: Infos zur Katzenkrankheit

 Visiting the vet: How the diagnosis works

-The large number of possible symptoms also makes diagnosis difficult.
-Since feline infectious peritonitis is a viral disease, it can be detected by measuring the concentration of antibodies in the animal's blood .
+The multitude of possible symptoms also makes diagnosis difficult.
+Since feline infectious peritonitis is a viral disease, it can be detected by measuring the antibody concentration in the animal's blood .
 As soon as you suspect that your kitten may be affected, the vet can take a blood sample.
 The measurement will tell you whether your cat has an FCOV infection.
 Whether it is the FIP mutation cannot be determined with certainty using the blood sample alone.
 This requires further tests.

 As already mentioned, there are different forms of FIP .
 A distinction is generally made between wet and dry FIP.
 Both can initially manifest themselves through the symptoms listed above and, as the disease progresses - in the second stage - additionally exhibit various specific symptoms.